j98222/Getting-CleaningData/README.md

 ### Contents

-run_analysis.R -- The script performs the analysis tidy_data.txt -- The tidy data set outcome.
+* run_analysis.R -- The script performs the analysis.
+* tidy_data.txt -- The tidy data set outcome.
-CodeBook.md --  The code book that describes the variables, the data, and any transformations
+* CodeBook.md --  The code book that describes the variables, the data, and any transformations.

 ### How To Run